robzolkos/lexxy/README.md

 * `lexxy:initialize`: Fired whenever the `<lexxy-editor>` element is attached to the DOM and is ready for use.
 * `lexxy:change`: Fired whenever the editor content changes.
 * `lexxy:file-accept`: Fired whenever a file is dropped or inserted into the editor.
-You can access the `File` object through the `file` property.
+You can access the `File` object through the `event.detail.file` property.
 Call `preventDefault` on the event to cancel upload and prevent attaching the file.

 ## Contributing